garfix/nli-go/doc/manual/knowledge-engineer/quantification.md

 Imagine now this sentence: "pick up two blocks".

-Handling this question with `quant_check` amounts to picking up all blocks and then checking if there were two that were picked up.
-This is clearly nonsense. `quant_foreach` goes through all blocks, and attempts to pick them up.
+Handling this question with `check` amounts to picking up all blocks and then checking if there were two that were picked up.
+This is clearly nonsense. `do` goes through all blocks, and attempts to pick them up.
 As soon as the quantifier `2` matches, it stops.

-The difference between `quant_check` and `quant_foreach` is that `quant_foreach` stops when it has enough, while `quant_check` continues.
-Use `quant_check` with interrogative relations and `quant_foreach` with imperative relations.
+The difference between `check` and `do` is that `do` stops when it has enough, while `check` continues.
+Use `check` with interrogative relations and `do` with imperative relations.

 ## Unquantified nouns